 - Use a cloth or towel between the skin and the cold source to prevent irritation or damage.

-The best way to deal with such arthritis pain is by combing both hot and cold therapy.
+The best way to deal with such arthritis pain is by combining both hot and cold therapy.
 The result of such an approach will be most effective.
-Also, Switching between hot and cold treatment can offer excellent Arthritis pain management benefits, as long as each one follows the guidelines and uses it wisely.
+Also, Switching between hot and cold treatment can offer excellent Arthritis pain management benefits, as long as one follows the guidelines properly and uses it wisely.

 Read More: 6 Early Signs & Symptoms of Arthritis

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.